June 26, 2017 - Borrowing Program Update

 Hi, I’m Gadi Mayman, CEO of the Ontario Financing Authority.
 Thank you for joining me for the next few minutes.

-Let’s start with the Budget.
+Let’s start with the borrowing program.

 If you’d like to receive notification of future CEO’s Corners, of new issues and of fiscal and economic updates from Ontario, please click the "Email Alerts" button above to register.